Josee5691/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line displays the third line of a file 8-cwd_state writes the output of ls -la to a file 9-duplicate_last_line duplicates the last line of the file iacta
+6-third_line displays the third line of a file 8-cwd_state writes the output of ls -la to a file 9-duplicate_last_line duplicates the last line of the file iacta 10-no_more_js deletes all files with a .js extension